-A common question regarding insurance law is, "What is all this 'first party and third party' stuff?"
+A very common question involving insurance law is, "What is all this 'first party and third party' stuff?"
 This can seem a bit confusing, especially the obvious question of, "If there is a first party and third party, is there a second party?"
-To begin with, the references to various parties (person or persons) relates to the position each person holds within insurance relations:
+To begin with, the references to various parties relates to the position each person holds within insurance relations:

 - The third party is a stranger to the contractual relationship between the first party (insured) and the second party (insurer).

-A very common misunderstanding regarding a 'third party claim' is the false perception that the third party is with some sort of rights to coverage from the insurer.
-This is incorrect.
-It is a decision of the insured whether to report the matter to the insurer.
-If the insured causes harm to the third party, the third is, generally with very rare exception, without any right of direct protection or benefit under the insurance policy provided by the insurer.
+A very common misunderstanding regarding a third party claim is the false perception that the third party is with some sort of rights to coverage from the insurer.
+Generally, this is incorrect (with some exceptions).
+It is usually the sole decision of the insured whether to report the matter to the insurer; however, failure to promptly report a matter to an insurer may void rights of the insured to report a matter and seek assistance from the insurer.
+Said another way, if the insured causes harm to the third party, the third party is, generally with very rare exception, without any right of direct protection or benefit under the insurance policy provided by the insurer.
 The insurance policy is for the protection of, and benefit to, the insured.
 However, when the third party brings litigation, or threatens to do so, against the insured, it is then that the insured reports the matter to the insurer and the insurer takes over by expending the effort and the costs to investigate and defend on behalf of the insured.
 The insurer protects the interests of the insured and the insured is required to assist, and co-operate with, the insurer.